Balancing Schoolwork and Hospital Stays

 If you have to spend long stretches in the hospital or at home, stay connected to classmates and teachers through social networks, email, IMs, and texting.
 You may even be able to Skype into a lesson over the computer.
 Some programs across the country offer free or low-cost laptops for students to use while they're in the hospital.
 Check with your doctor, social worker, or hospital IT department to see if there's one nearby.

 Set realistic goals.
 If you'll miss school a lot or you'll be out for a long time, school staff may give you something called an Individual Education Plan (IEP).
 This plan is made just for you and outlines goals and strategies to help you succeed academically.

 Whether you have an IEP or not, stay in touch with your teachers while you're out.
 Keep them posted on your progress, and don't be afraid or embarrassed to let them know if you fall behind in your plan.
 It's better for your grades to let teachers know in advance if you can't make a deadline rather than miss it and then try to explain why.
 If you find you're able to work faster than your plan, let teachers know that too.

 Ask for help.
 Parents, teachers, and friends will probably be happy to assist in any way they can — whether you need tips for managing your study time or help going over a difficult concept.
 But people won't know you need help unless you ask.

 Some hospitals and treatment centers have hospital/homebound teachers at the bedside or in a classroom setting.
-These teachers can help you keep up with your assignments and also talk with your school to help you have a smooth transition back to the classroom when you're better.
-Some students prefer to work with a tutor or teacher, others like working on their own — and some like a mix of the two.
+These teachers can help you keep up with your assignments and also talk with your school to help you have a smooth move back to the classroom when you're better.
+Some students prefer to work with a tutor or teacher, others like working on their own, and some like a mix of the two.
 Ask your doctor, nurse, or social worker what's available.